Transmeridian Air Cargo

-Transmeridian Air Cargo was a British cargo airline that operated from 1962 until 1979 when it merged with IAS Cargo Airlines to form British Cargo Airlines.
+Transmeridian Air Cargo (TAC) was a British cargo airline that operated from 1962 until 1979 when it merged with IAS Cargo Airlines to form British Cargo Airlines.

 History

-Transmeridian was founded under the name Trans Meridian Flying Service on 5 October 1962 and began operations on 1 November 1962 using a Douglas DC-4.
+The airline was founded as Trans Meridian Flying Services Ltd. on 5 October 1962 by a group of pilots.
+The capital was subscribed also by T. D. Keegan (a B.K.S.
+Air transport founder) via his Keegan Aviation.
+The air carrier began operations on 15 December using a Douglas DC-4.
 The airline was then based at Liverpool and used the DC-4 for freight and passenger charters.
 A second DC-4 (both were ex-military Douglas C-54 Skymaster) was bought and freight services to Dublin and Paris–Le Bourget Airport were begun.

 At the beginning of 1965 the DC-4s were replaced by Douglas DC-7C and a year later two more DC-7s were acquired.
-With the expansion in the fleet freight services to the Middle East and Africa were started.
-By the end of 1967 the company was taken over by Trans World Leasing and converted into a pure freight operation, with that the name was changed to Transmeridian Air Cargo.
+With the expansion of the fleet freight services to the Middle East and Africa were started.
+By the end of 1967 the company was taken over by Trans World Leasing and converted into a pure freight operation, and the name was changed to Trans Meridian (London) Ltd. in early 1968.

-Canadair CL-44 swing-tail freighter of Transmeridian at London Stansted Airport in 1976.